The 9 Best Medium-Length Haircuts to Flatter Every Face Shape

 Angled Cut with Side Fringe

-A slightly angled shoulder-length cut and side fringe is a flattering cut to frame your face (just know you'll have to trim your bangs in-between cuts so they don't cover your eyes).
-If you have thicker strands, ask your stylist to thin out your hair, so the blunt cut doesn't overwhelm your face.
+A slightly angled shoulder-length cut and side fringe is a flattering cut to frame your face (just know you'll have to trim your bangs in-between cuts, so they don't cover your eyes).
+If you have thicker strands, ask your stylist to thin out your hair so the blunt cut doesn't overwhelm your face.
+To keep the fringe from getting greasy, use a few spritzes of The Perfect Hair Day Dry Shampoo ($26, Living Proof) when you notice a little oil.

 Long, Subtle Layers

 Create the illusion of a swooping side bang and lots of body with long layers that start below the chin.
-The tousled look gives those with thin hair the illusion of thickness, especially when parted down the middle.
+And don't forget to add some texturizing spray, such as the amika Un.Done Volume and Matte Texture Spray ($25, Sephora) for more bounce.
+The tousled look that gives those with thin hair the illusion of thickness, especially when parted down the middle.
 It's an ideal look for low-maintenance individuals who don't want to spend much time styling.

 If your hair is long but you're not fully ready to commit to short strands, this versatile cut will give you the best of both worlds.
 A collarbone-length (or slightly longer) cut will prevent curls and waves from appearing weighed down and stringy, but give you enough length and volume to pull back, curl, straighten, and make waves.